imytk/ALIFE_Public_Expo/Zone 3 - History of Artificial Life/placards/zone3.md

-\# Ancient Dreams \& Mechanical Wonders
+# Ancient Dreams \& Mechanical Wonders

-The desire to create artificial life is as old as humanity itself.
+The desire to create artificial life is almost as old as humanity itself.
 For millennia, myths, legends, and philosophical inquiries have questioned the possibility of bringing inanimate matter to life.
 From the clay Golems of ancient folklore to the animated statues of Greek mythology, humans have dreamed of crafting beings that move, react, and even "think."